loading..

 Exercise #7 page 1

-Find out the models and prices for all the products (of any type) produced by maker B.
+Get the models and prices for all commercially available products (of any type) produced by maker B.

 The products in the database can be of three types: PCs, laptops, and printers.
-The natural solution for this exercise would be union of three sets according to the type of products.
-This is how this exercise was solved by one of our participants:
+A natural way to solve this exercise is combining the three sets corresponding to each type of products.
+And here is the solution by one of our users:

 Console